 - 1. Only competitors who are in equal first place after one or several preliminary rounds of the same competition may take part in a jump-off.
 Competitors must start the same horse in the jump-off as in the initial round.
 However, an organising committee with permission of the ESNZ Jumping Board may decide to bring a set number of competitors into the jump off with penalties carried forward.
 Which must be in the conditions of the show. - 2.
 In principle a jump-off must take place under the same rules and table as the original preliminary round(s) of the competition and the rules for jump-offs in that type of competition.
 However, the jump-off from a minor table A competition may be judged under Table C providing it is specified in the schedule.
 In any case all must be held immediately after the original round(s) of the competition. - 3.
 If specified in the schedule the Organising Committee may decide that competitors who have completed their preliminary round without penalties, must proceed to the jump-off immediately following their preliminary round.
 In this case, the bell must be rung again to signal the competitor to start the jump-off course.
 The rules as mentioned in Article 203 are applicable.
 Competitors, qualified for the jump-off, are not allowed to leave the arena, between their preliminary round and the jump-off.
 This competition is only allowed for competitions under table A, according to Article 238 and is not authorised for a Grand Prix competition or for the competition with the highest prize money. - 4.
 Unless otherwise laid down in these Rules (Power and Skill competitions) no competition may involve more than two jump-offs. - 5.
 The order of starting in the jump-off(s) must remain the same as the order of starting fixed for the original round, except where otherwise specified in the schedule or rule book.
+Horses which lose a shoe prior to starting in the initial round of a one round competition with jump-off will be given a later starting position.
+In a jump-off a horse that loses a shoe prior to starting will be given a new starting place three positions later.
+If the horse in question has not had it's shoe replaced by this time, it will be left to the discretion of the Ground Jury to decide whether the horse in question should receive a later starting place or be eliminated.
 Moved to Article 252 - 6.
 In the event of equality of score for the first place, a jump-off may take place according to the provisions of the schedule.
-If no provision for a jump-off is laid down in the schedule, it will be considered that the competition is run with no jump-off. - 7.
+If no provision for a

+- jump-off is laid down in the schedule, it will be considered that the competition is run with no jump-off. - 7.
 In any jump-offs it will never be compulsory for a competitor to jump-off against themselves when they are riding all the horses in the jump-off.
 Horses belonging to the same owner will never be compelled to jump-off against each other if they are the only horses in the jump-off.
 In the above circumstances, the competitor(s) must nominate one horse as the winner.
 If more than two horses are involved, the remainder will be classified equal second.